 Overview

-We are preparing an Integrated Transport Strategy (ITS) as part of our strategic planning project Future Hepburn.
+Council has prepared a draft Integrated Transport Strategy as part of our strategic planning project, Future Hepburn.

 Currently, car travel is the main method of movement around the Shire, resulting in emissions and high transport costs for households in an area with an older population with relatively low income.